 Cliff Edwards was reportedly, by his own admission, born in Hannibal, Missouri, a bucolic place on the Mississippi River long associated with Samuel Clemens, better known as author Mark Twain.
 He also reported his parents to be railroad worker (possibly also a fisherman) Edward Edwards and his wife Nellie Farnus.
-Even though Edwards listed this town on several documents throughout his life, including his 1917 draft record, there are issues with verifying this location.
+Even though Edwards listed this town on several documents throughout his life, including his 1917 and 1942 draft records, there are issues with verifying this location.

 Cliff's father became too ill to work in the early 1900s, so his son took to working as a newspaper butcher, perhaps even before he was ten, in order to support his mother and himself.
 He sang while selling the papers in order to draw more attention to the business.
 Then, reportedly as early as age ten (and the lack of child welfare laws at that time make this a possibility), Cliff went to work for the Roberts, Johnson and Rand Shoe Company on Collier between 7th and 8th Streets in Hannibal.
 During his years there it has been said, although specific sources are fuzzy, that he sang as he worked, entertaining nearby workers.
 At age fourteen or thereabouts, young Mr. Edwards tired of newspapers and shoe leather, and left Hannibal to pursue a different dream - one in which he was a musical star.